Andrettin/Wyrmsun/readme.txt

 - Gold, Silver and Copper Deposits and Mines can now have magic prefixes and suffixes, and can be unique as well (starting gold mines aren't generated with affixes).
 - Added The Wedding Veil (unique gold deposit/mine).
 - The "Sturdy" and "Impregnable" prefixes are now available for deposits/mines.
-- Added "Replenishing" prefix for deposits/mines.
+- Added "Replenishing" prefix for deposits/mines (+1 Resource Replenishment).
-- Added "of Replenishment" suffix for deposits/mines.
+- Added "of Replenishment" suffix for deposits/mines (+1 Resource Replenishment).

 * Maps
-- The Wedding Veil (unique gold deposit/mine) is now always present in the Prague map.
+- The Wedding Veil (unique gold deposit/mine) is now always present in the Prague map (including when the map is used for The Home of the Boii quest).

 * Miscellaneous
 - Moved "Build Structure" button to the bottom row.